kubernetes/website/docs/tasks/administer-cluster/configure-pod-disruption-budget.md

 of the number of pods from that set that can be unavailable after the eviction.
 It can also be either an absolute number or a percentage.

-You can specify only one of `maxUnavailable` and `minAvailable` in a single Pod Disruption Budget.
+You can specify only one of `maxUnavailable` and `minAvailable` in a single `PodDisruptionBudget`.

-So for example, a `minAvailable` of 100% means no voluntary evictions from the set are permitted.
-Correspondingly, a `maxUnavailable` of 0% means the same.
+`maxUnavailable` can only be used to control the eviction of pods that have an associated controller managing them.
+In the examples below, "desired replicas" is the `scale` of the controller managing the pods being selected by the `PodDisruptionBudget`.

+Example 1: With a `minAvailable` of 5, evictions will be allowed as long as they leave behind 5 or more healthy pods among those selected by the PodDisruptionBudget's `selector`.

+Example 2: With a `minAvailable` of 30%, evictions will be allowed as long as at least 30% of the number of desired replicas are healthy.

+Example 3: With a `maxUnavailable` of 5, evictions will be allowed as long as there are at most 5 unhealthy replicas among the total number of desired replicas.

+Example 4: With a `maxUnavailable` of 30%, evictions will be allowed as long as no more than 30% of the desired replicas are unhealthy.

 In typical usage, a single budget would be used for a collection of pods managed by a controller—for example, the pods in a single ReplicaSet or StatefulSet.

 Note that a disruption budget does not truly guarantee that the specified